dneise/DataTakingMainPage/README.md

  First an foremost.
 You are a shifter, not an expert, so in case the automatic procedures fail and there is a problem, you might not be able to solve it.
- If you can't resume data taking, then [park the telescope](https://github.com/404) and go to bed.
- If you can't park, call an expert.

  If the Main.js script throws an exception and stops ... note down the trace back and restart Main.js.
-Do not do this crazily often, if restarting does not help: park and go to bed
+Do not do this crazily often, if restarting does not help: [park the telescope](ManualIntervention.md) and go to bed.